 If tenrecs are more morphologically diverse than golden moles, then they should be more dispersed within the morphospaces and have, on average, higher values of mean Euclidean distance.

-One possible issue with these analyses is that the two Families have unequal sample sizes: 31 (or a subset of 17) tenrec species compared to just 12 golden mole species.
+One possible issue with these analyses is that the two families have unequal sample sizes: 31 (or a subset of 17) tenrec species compared to just 12 golden mole species.
 Morphological diversity is usually decoupled from taxonomic diversity so larger groups are not necessarily more morphologically diverse.
-However, comparing morphological diversity in tenrecs to the diversity of a smaller Family could still bias the results.
+However, comparing morphological diversity in tenrecs to the diversity of a smaller family could still bias the results.
 We used pairwise permutation tests to account for this potential issue.

-We tested the null hypothesis that tenrecs and golden moles have the same morphological diversity (the same mean Euclidean distance to the Family centroid).
+We tested the null hypothesis that tenrecs and golden moles have the same morphological diversity (the same mean Euclidean distance to the family centroid).
 If this is true, when we randomly assign the group identity of each species (i.e. shuffle the “tenrec” and “golden mole” labels) and then re-compare the morphological diversity of the two groups, there should be no significant difference between these results and those obtained when the species are assigned to the correct groupings.

 We performed this shuffling procedure (random assignation of group identity) 1000 times and calculated the difference in morphological diversity between the two groups for each permutation.
-This generated a distribution of 1000 values which are calculations of the differences in morphological diversity under the assumption that the null hypothesis (equal morphological diversity in the two Families) is true.
+This generated a distribution of 1000 values which are calculations of the differences in morphological diversity under the assumption that the null hypothesis (equal morphological diversity in the two families) is true.
 This method automatically accounts for differences in sample size because shuffling of the group labels preserves the sample size of each group: there will always be 12 species labelled as “golden mole” and then, depending on the analysis, either 31 or 17 species labelled as “tenrec”.
 Therefore, the 1000 permuted values of differences in morphological diversity create a distribution of the expected difference in diversity between a group of sample size 31 (or 17 in the case of the tenrec data subset) compared to a group of sample size 12 under the null hypothesis that the two groups have the same morphological diversity.
-We compared the observed measures of the differences in morphological diversity between the two Families to these null distributions to determine whether there were significant differences after taking sample size into account (two-tailed t test).
+We compared the observed measures of the differences in morphological diversity between the two families to these null distributions to determine whether there were significant differences after taking sample size into account (two-tailed t test).
 Data and code for all of our analyses are available on GitHub .

 Results